Vardøhus Fortress: Prison

 During the immediate post-war period, from 1945 to 1947, the fortress was demilitarised and used as a prison for people convicted of treason in the post-war legal purge.
 In 1947, Vardøhus was returned to fortress status manned by a commander and a few privates.

 Salute fortress

-The command of the fort is now the responsibility of the Royal Norwegian Navy, with a commander and four soldiers stationed there.
+The command of the fort is now the responsibility of the Royal Norwegian Navy, with a commanding officer and four seamen stationed there.
 Today the fort has few practical military purposes and serves primarily as a salute fortress, firing gun salutes on Norwegian Constitution Day (17 May), dissolution of the Union with Sweden Day (7 June) and on all royal birthdays.

 The fortress is unique for the fact that, on the winter day that the sun can again be seen from the fortress walls after the period of continuous darkness, the fortress guns fire a two-round salute.
 The gunshots announce to the school pupils of Vardø that they have the rest of the day off in celebration of the return of the sun.